United States Flag - Proud to be an American

 If the cigrarette lighter receptacle has been determined to be in working order, then most likely the problem is with your GPS's DC car charger.
 Is there a LED that lights when you plug it into the receptacle?

 There is a fuse in the tip of the DC car charger.
 In most units, the tip unscrews and you will find a glass fuse behind the tip.
 CAUTION!! be careful when unscrewing the tip.
 The tip is spring-loaded and if you're not careful, the tip, fuse and spring will shoot across the room!
-If you don't know what parts shot out, you won't know what to look for when your on your knees looking for the parts.
+If you don't know what parts were ejected, you won't know what to look for when you are on your knees looking for the parts.
 Unscrew the tip slowly and let the parts shoot into the palm of your hand.

 Take the glass fuse out and hold it up to the light.
 There is a thin wire inside that runs from one end to the other.
 If the wire is broken, the fuse is bad and needs to be replaced.
 Sometimes the glass will be blackened, showing that the fuse blew but that's not always the case.
 Sometimes a fuse will just break from fatigue.
 The best way to check a fuse is with an ohmmeter.
 A good fuse will read (0) zero ohms.
 A bad fuse will read infinite resistance.